mothur/mothur.github.io/_wiki/costello_stool_analysis.md

     total # of seqs:   30022

-I have found that trimming sequences so that they overlap over the same region generates new duplicate sequences that weren\'t detected the first go around.
-So let\'s re-run the [unique.seqs](unique.seqs) command making sure to use the name option so that our previous names file is included:
+I have found that trimming sequences so that they overlap over the same region generates new duplicate sequences that weren't detected the first go around.
+So let's re-run the [unique.seqs](unique.seqs) command making sure to use the name option so that our previous names file is included: